Stebis-dev/Battleship/README.md

 **BattleShip v.2**

-v.1 was created using struct and windows.h for colorfull efects
+v.1 was created using struct and windows.h for colorfull efects (and is very very glitchy)

 v.2 is being developed using OOP and ANSI for colorfull efects . . .